craigray27/craigray27.github.io/content/authors/admin/_index.md

 title: 雷志远

 # Name pronunciation (optional)
-name_pronunciation: LEI ZHIYUAN
+name_pronunciation:

 # Full name (for SEO)
-first_name: Zhiyuan
+first_name: Craig
-last_name: Lei
+last_name: Ray

 # Is this the primary user of the site?
 superuser: true